Max amount of FITech students: 20

 The student understands the vulnerabilities of a modern information system and is able to analyse the parts of the system and identify potentially vulnerable points.

-- Course materials/slides (PDFs)
+- Course materials/slides (PDFs) on the course platform

 - Pre-recorded videos lectures